Carramar (NSW)

 Carramar's population is slightly older than the national pattern

-Carramar has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38.
-The 65-74 age cohort is notably over-represented in Carramar at 10.4%, compared to the Greater Sydney average.
-Conversely, the 35-44 age group is under-represented at 12.3%.
-Between 2021 and present, the 15-24 age group has increased from 11.9% to 13.9% of the population.
-During this period, the 85+ cohort has decreased from 3.8% to 2.8%.
-By 2041, demographic modeling suggests Carramar's age profile will significantly change.
-The 45-54 age cohort is projected to expand by 192 people, growing from 431 to 624.
+Carramar has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
+The 65-74 cohort is notably over-represented in Carramar at 10.4%, compared to the Greater Sydney average.
+Conversely, the 35-44 age group is under-represented at 12.1%.
+Between 2021 and present, the proportion of the population aged 15-24 has increased from 11.9% to 14.3%, while the 85+ cohort has declined from 3.8% to 2.8%.
+By 2041, demographic modeling suggests significant changes in Carramar's age profile, with the 45-54 age group projected to expand by 198 people (46%), reaching a total of 627 individuals.

 Frequently Asked Questions - Age